-This is the act of finding contrasts.
+This involves the finding of contrasts.
 A low-resolution view finds fewer contrasts than a high-resolution view.
 When no contrasts are found, the view is unresolved.

 The example of resolving power in optics is a convenient starting point to arrive at the generalization expressed by {resolution} but, as with other starting points, only one of a very large number of possible starting points.
 The viewer using a lens of insufficient resolving power will be unable to distinguish two points.
 They will seem to be one.
 If the lens is replaced with one of greater resolving power, then {separation} can be achieved.